 Mercury (II) sulfide

-Mercury (II) sulfide is precipitated as a black material on passing hydrogen sulfide through a solution of Hg (II) salts.
-It is also obtained by grinding metallic mercury with sulfur.
-It is obtained as a red and black variety.
+It is obtained in a red and black variety.
 The stable red variety is a costly pigment.
-The sulfide is very insoluble which can be brought into solution by boiling with aqua regia.
+The sulfide is very insoluble and can be brought into solution by boiling with aqua regia.

 Nitrate and Sulfate